 Lato’s unfortunate ligatures

-Saturday 2 April 2016This is over eight years old.
+Saturday 2 April 2016This is close to nine years old.
 Be careful.

 If you use Slack, or read docs on Read The Docs, you’ve seen Lato.
 It’s a free high-quality font.
 I like it a lot, but it has a feature that bugs me a lot: the f-i ligature: